Michael Lang (footballer, born 1991): Basel

+In the 122 games that he had played for RotBlau, across all competitions, Lang had scored 26 goals and had prepared another 18.

 Borussia Mönchengladbach

-In June 2018, Lang joined Borussia Mönchengladbach for the 2018–19 season having agreed a four-year contract.
+In June 2018, Lang joined Borussia Mönchengladbach for their 2018–19 season having agreed a four-year contract.
 The transfer fee paid to Basel was reported as €2.8 million.

-On 29 August 2019, Lang joined SV Werder Bremen on a season-long loan deal for the 2019–20 Bundesliga season with an option to buy included.
+During the season Lang had 17 league appearances, scoring one goal in the 4–1 win over Hannover 96 on 25 November.
+He also had one appearance in the 2018–19 DFB-Pokal, a 5–0 home defeat against Bayer Leverkusen on 31 October.